280 Character Witness

 Yeah, I think pretty soon Jeff is going to be headed to the library to look up job listings.

 I mean, Jeff, it's hard to tell your boss your boss is wrong.
+And I will reinforce your efforts here because you showed some courage

-a bit of somewhat noble pedantry.
+a bit of somewhat noble noble pedantry.
+Because here's the thing:

-You don't say espresso, everyone, you say espresso, espresso, espresso.
+you don't say espresso, everyone.
+You say espresso, espresso, espresso.

-A lot of people say espresso, and a lot of people, a lot of dictionaries say like, oh, well, we can't avoid this.
+A lot of people say espresso, and a lot of people, a lot of dictionaries say, like, oh, well, we can't avoid this.

+It's sort of accepted.
 Because English is a living language.

 Sure, English is, but this isn't English.
+This is Italian.

 Espresso

+means fast.
 It means you are making the coffee fast and expressly for one person.

 That's where the term comes from.
+But guess what?
+Italian, they don't have X, no X.

 S.